Photo Greeting Card

 Lead in - When have you received a greeting card?
 Why are they so important?
 What has sort of replaced the written greeting card?

 Greeting card...to be done for somebody REAL and somebody OUTSIDE of this class (as in...NOT in Communication Graphics class of any period or even you) REAL EVENT.

 Text on the front and inside (you need to TYPE out messages...don't use a graphic to say Happy Birthday...that is "cheating")

-Credit line on the back to include: ©2014 with your picture as a small stamp.
+Credit line on the back to include: ©2015 with your picture as a small stamp.
+The formal portrait goes back here...either from the portrait session or the roll picture taken at the beginning of the year.

-Greeting Card Template Versions (there are 4...see the bottom of this page for a "picture menu" of the four you can choose from).
+Greeting Card Template Versions (there are 3...see below for a "picture menu" of the four you can choose from).

 Note: Using a Template makes designing a card VERY easy.
 Make your card(s) abundant with great details.
 If you finish your first card, you can do a second card.
 Extra cards are only 25¢ each...so have some fun with this...and make some picture greeting cards for your friends.
 I also have envelopes for 10¢ in a variety of colors.